| 1993 |

 | 1998 |

-APLP2 is required for correct genomic segregation in dividing cells: homozygous APLP2 deletion arrests embryos before the blastocyst stage, and antisense suppression of APLP2 in embryonic fibroblasts produces daughter cells with abnormal DNA contents (>4C and <2C), indicating a role in mitotic genome segregation. |
+APLP2 is required for correct genomic segregation in dividing cells: homozygous APLP2 deletion embryos arrest before the blastocyst stage with abnormal nuclear DNA content (departing from normal 2-4C values), and antisense suppression in fibroblasts produces daughter cells with abnormal DNA contents, indicating a role in mitotic genome segregation. |

 The EMBO journal |